easy-model-fusion/docs/source/examples.rst

 See : `EMF Demos - Text conversation GUI <https://github.com/easy-model-fusion/demos/tree/main/conversation-gui>`_

 The code defines a graphical user interface (GUI) application using the Tkinter library.
-This application allows users to generate conversation from text using the `microsoft - phi 2 <https://huggingface.co/microsoft/phi-2>`_ model.
+This application allows users to generate conversation from text using the `Microsoft Phi-2 <https://huggingface.co/microsoft/phi-2>`_ model.